zulip/zulip/docs/full-text-search.md

     ./manage.py migrate pgroonga

-Note that the migration may take a long time, and you can't send new messages until the migration is finished.
+Note that the migration may take a long time, and you can't send new messages until the migration finishes.

 Once the migrations are complete, restart Zulip:

     su zulip -c /home/zulip/deployments/current/scripts/restart-server

-Now, you can use full-text search against all languages.
+Now, you can use full-text search across all languages.

-### How to disable full-text search against all languages
+### How to disable full-text search across all languages

 This section describes how to disable full-text search feature based on PGroonga.